luciusmagn/lambdas-and-logos/book.typ

 As a result, a programmer's code should be refined, clear, and purposeful – a crystallization of their thinking process.
 After all, the code you write is the reflection of your thought process.
 If your thinking about a given problem is disorganized, so will be the code you write.
-Just as good writing isn't merely grammatically correct but also clear, and persuasive, and properly utilizes the language you are writing your text in, good programming isn't merely syntactically valid but also elegant and comprehensible.
+Just as good writing is not merely grammatically correct but also clear, and persuasive, and properly utilizes the language you are writing your text in, good programming isn't merely syntactically valid but also elegant and comprehensible.
 The code we write is a communication medium, not just to the computer but to other programmers (including our future selves)#footnote[